Chapter 8. Managing virtual machines in the web console

 Image displaying the virtual machine tab of the web console.

 8.3.
-Renaming virtual machines using the web console
+Renaming virtual machines by using the web console

-After create a virtual machine (VM), you might wish to rename the VM to avoid conflicts or assign a new unique name based on your use case.
-You can use the RHEL web console to rename the VM.
+You might require renaming an existing virtual machine (VM) to avoid naming conflicts or assign a new unique name based on your use case.
+To rename the VM, you can use the RHEL web console.

 Prerequisites